-Academic Support Services: If a student has a physical disability or a documented learning disability such as dyslexia, attention deficit disorder, hyperactivity disorder, etc., and would like to request accommodations, encourage the student to contact staff from the Pitzer Academic Support Services Team: https://www.pitzer.edu/student-life/academic-support-services/ https://www.pitzer.edu/student-life/academic-support-services/disability-accommodations-policy/
+Academic Support Services: If a student has a physical disability or a documented learning disability such as dyslexia, attention deficit disorder, hyperactivity disorder, etc., and would like to request accommodations, encourage the student to contact staff from the Pitzer Academic Support Services Team grant opportunities.

-Further information regarding documentation, services available and individual advocacy is here:
+Further information regarding documentation, services available and individual advocacy is available through the Office of Student Affairs website.

-Office of Fellowships and Scholarships (includes grants):

-Visit here to learn about fellowship, scholarship, and grant opportunities: https://www.pitzer.edu/fellowships/
+Office of Fellowships and Scholarships (includes grants): Visit the Pitzer website to learn about fellowship, scholarship, and